radiantearth/stac-spec/best-practices.md

 ### Published Catalogs

+While STAC is useful as a portable format to move between systems, the goal is really to enable search.
+While any combination of absolute and relative links is technically allowed by the specification, it is strongly recommended to follow one of the patterns described below when publishing online.
+Many clients will not properly handle arbitrary mixes of absolute and relative href's.

-A 'published catalog' is one that lives online in a stable location, and uses `self` links to establish its location and enable easy provenance tracking.
+We refer to a 'published catalog' as one that lives online in a stable location, and uses `self` links to establish its location and enable easy provenance tracking.
 There are two types of published catalogs:

 * **Absolute Published Catalog** is a catalog that uses absolute links for everything, both in the `links` objects and in the